lxsameer/blog/src/_posts/2014-11-29-fatty-liver.md

 * Rosiglitazone
 * Pioglitazone

 Using these medicines you can easily heal you liver cells within a 3 month period.
+Also there is an other material which has a really incredible effect. **Silybum marianum** is a kinda rare plant which grows mostly in dry places.**Silybum marianum** is one the well known rich sources for **milk thistle**.

+Research suggests that milk thistle extracts both prevent and repair damage to the liver from toluene and/or xylene.
+Workers who had been exposed to vapors from toluene and/or xylene for 5–20 years were given either a standardized milk thistle extract (80% silymarin) or placebo for 30 days.
+The workers taking the milk thistle extract showed significant improvement in liver function tests (ALT and AST) and platelet counts vs. the placebo group.

+**LiverGol** is a commercial supplement which contains a great deal of **Silybum marianum**.
+There isn't any known side effect for this supplement.
+I easily healed my liver using this medicine.